hobnobpirate/venominator/README.md

 ### Docker

-There is a Kali Docker image that can be setup to run this script if you want to test the output function.
+There is a Metasploit Framework Docker image that can be setup to run this script if you want to test the output function.
 If you cloned the repo, the Dockerfile is included.
 To build the Docker container, run: